Where to Volunteer with Your Kids in Westchester County, NY

 745 S. Third Ave., Mount Vernon; 914-664-0800

 The Sharing Shelf, a program of Family Services of Westchester, collects new and gently used clothing from infants, children, and teens, sorts that clothing by size, season, and gender, then distributes it to children in need at no cost to the children or their families.
-The group currently serves more than 2,000 children each year from more than 50 schools, hospitals, and nonprofits and each recipient receives a week’s worth of seasonally appropriate clothing packed into coordinating outfits according to their sizing needs.
-The Sharing Shelf welcomes volunteers in its warehouse in Port Chesterand depends on volunteers to accomplish its work.
+Each recipient receives a week’s worth of seasonally appropriate clothing packed into coordinating outfits according to their sizing needs.
+The Sharing Shelf welcomes volunteers in its warehouse in Port Chester and depends on volunteers to accomplish its work.
 It is open Tuesday, Wednesday, and Thursday, 9:30am-2:30pm, and most Saturdays.
 It is also able to create special hours for groups, schools, and corporations.
-Contact Deborah Blatt, program director, at 914-305-5950 or [email protected].
+Contact Deborah Blatt, program director, at 914-305-5950 or email@example.com.
 Learn more online.
+47 Purdy Ave., Port Chester.

 Do Something Great